 - Season and Dress the Salad

 Add minced garlic.
 Season with kosher salt and black pepper.
-Give the salad a quick toss to combine.
+Toss gently to combine.
 Add lemon juice (juice of 2 large lemons) and a generous drizzle of extra virgin olive oil.
 Mix again to combine.

 For best results, allow the cauliflower salad to sit for a few minutes before serving, that way, the cauliflower will have absorbed more of the flavors